 Figures2 and 3 show lithostratigraphic section of Nubia sandstone at Gebel Abu Hasswa, while the collected sample numbers from each formation are presented.
-The Nubia formations from bottom to the top are;1.1Araba Formation was first described by Hassan (1967).
+The Nubia formations from bottom to the top are; Araba Formation was first described by Hassan (1967).
 It overlies unconformably the basement rocks (Precambrian rock) and underlies the Naqus Formation.
 It attains 61m.
-It consists of yellowish brown, varicolored, cross-bedded sandstone (the grains are fine to medium in size), with fine streaks of shale.1.2)Abu DurbaFormation:The Abu Durba Formation is recognized by Abdallah and Adindani (1965).It rests unconformably on Naqus Formation and underlies Ahemir Formation.
-It attains 60 m thickness.
-This formation is characterized by a dark brown to red sandstone and claystone with some evaporitic patch and dolomitic streaks.1.3 AheimerFormation: The Aheimer Formation is recognized by Abdallah and Adindani (1965).
+It consists of yellowish brown, varicolored, cross-bedded sandstone (the grains are fine to medium in size), with fine streaks of shale.
+Abu Durba Formation is recognized by Abdallah and Adindani (1965).It rests unconformably on Naqus Formation and underlies Ahemir Formation, it attains 60 m thickness.
+This formation is characterized by a dark brown to red sandstone and claystone with some evaporitic patch and dolomitic streaks.
+Aheimer Formation is recognized by Abdallah and Adindani (1965).
 It overlies on Abu Durba Formation and underlies Qiseib Formation.
 It reaches 45 m in thickness.
-It is composed of dark purple to varicolored claystone alternating with siliceous and calcareous sandstones with dolomitic limestone bands.1.4Malha Formation:TheMalhaFormation overlies unconformable Qiseib Formation and consists of varicolored (yellowish brown, pink and purple) sandstone, alternated with claystone occasionally.
+It is composed of dark purple to varicolored claystone alternating with siliceous and calcareous sandstones with dolomitic limestone bands.
+Malha Formation overlies unconformable Qiseib Formation and consists of varicolored (yellowish brown, pink and purple) sandstone, alternated with claystone occasionally.
 It reaches a thickness of 100 m. it has been dated as lower Cretaceous.

-The main objective of this study is to delineate the importance of the Nubia sandstone rocks of Abu Hasswa section as a Paleozoic reservoir in the mean offshore areas, by testing different petrophysical parameters and to divide this reservoir into both hydraulic flowunits and electric flow units.

 Theoretical Background

-Flow unit concept is defined by several authors , to shape the description of reservoir zones as a function of storage capacity and fluid flow capacity, which are resulted frompost-depositional processes and depositional conditions.(Hassan et al., 2014; Shabaninejad and Bagheripour Haghighi, 2011 and Al-Ajmi and Holditch, 2000)
+Flow unit concept is defined to shape the description of reservoir zones as a function of storage capacity and fluid flow capacity, which are resulted from diagenetic processes and depositional conditions.
+Most common use for this concept is to predict the permeability of each rock quality as can be shown in (Hassan et al., 2014; Shabaninejad and Bagheripour Haghighi, 2011 and Al-Ajmi and Holditch, 2000).

+3.1.
 Hydraulic Flow Unit (HFU) Concept

-A flow unit is defined ) as a reservoir zone with lateral continuity between wells and internally consistent characteristics that control fluid flow and are distinct from those of adjacent flow units.
+A flow unit is defined by Amaefule et al., (1993) as a reservoir zone with lateral continuity between wells and internally consistent characteristics that control fluid flow and are distinct from those of adjacent flow units.
 Hydraulic quality of rocks is controlled by pore geometry, radius, tortuosity, specific surface, mineralogy and its morphology side by side with textural parameters as sorting, packing, grain size, and shape.
 It’s the selection of samples of the same pore attributes that can be clustered in the similar hydraulic unit.
 The boundaries of rock genetic units described by a geologist may be useful for the reservoir engineer if they coincide with distinctive changes in flow properties.
 It is based on the Carmen-Kozeny equation and its modifications:

 k= ∅31-∅2*(1k°*τ*Sgv2) ……………………………..
 [1]

-Where K = permeability, mD; Ø = fractional porosity;τ is the electrical tortuosity and can be measured from electrical resistivity measurement; ko is a shape factor; Sgv is the specific surface area per unit grain volume
+Where K = permeability, md; Ø = fractional porosity;τ is the electrical tortuosity and can be measured from electrical resistivity measurement; ko is a shape factor; Sgv is the specific surface area per unit grain volume

 The objective is to avoid measuring these microscopic properties by gathering these parameters into a single variable called the Flow Zone Indicator (FZI).
 The previous equation can be adjusted to be;